-How to make a Unsalted Sea Pottery Wall Hanging
+How to make an Unsalted Sea Pottery Wall Hanging

-Congratulations on your new kit from Unsalted Sea Pottery!
-Follow these simple steps to safely and beautifully display your pottery on your wall.
-Whether you're a seasoned DIYer or looking for a little extra guidance, we've got you covered.
+Congratulations on your Nature & Clay Kit from Unsalted Sea Pottery!
+Follow these simple steps to make a beautiful hanging for your wall.
+Whether you're a seasoned potter or looking for a little extra guidance, we've got you covered.

 Materials